Battle of Weihaiwei: Events of the battle

 Admiral Itō, despite the reservations of some members of his staff, agreed to all terms.
 The manner of Admiral Ding's death made him a tragic hero in Japanese eyes, and Admiral Itō further insisted that the body of Admiral Ding be treated with respect.

 Aftermath

-Ukiyo-e, by Toshihide Migita, depicting Chinese forces surrendering to Admiral Ito at the Battle of Weihaiwei.
+Ukiyo-e, by Toshihide Migita, depicting Chinese forces surrendering to Admiral Itō at the Battle of Weihaiwei.
 In reality, Ding had committed suicide after his defeat and never surrendered.

 With the fall of Weihaiwai, Prince Gong ordered that the Admiralty Board in Beijing be abolished, as China no longer had a navy.
 The Japanese had gained their strategic objectives of securing the seaward approach to Beijing, as well as their supply lines, and had received praise from foreign observers for the speed of the campaign.

 The Battle of Weihaiwei is regarded as the last major battle of the First Sino-Japanese War, since China entered into peace negotiations in earnest with Japan shortly thereafter.
 However, the Battle of Yingkou and a number of minor battles would take place before the Treaty of Shimonoseki ending the war was signed.